Local and local-to-global Principles for zero-cycles on geometrically Kummer $K3$ surfaces: Introduction

 This proposition follows easily by an analogous result we proved in \cite[Theorem 1.6]{Gazaki2022weak} for the product $A=E\times E$ and by the explicit computations we carry out in \autoref{computations1}.
 In \autoref{example} we give examples of pairs $(E,p)$ of elliptic curves $E_{/\Q}$ and primes $p$ satisfying the assumptions of the proposition for each of the quadratic imaginary fields $K=\Q(\sqrt{D})$ with $D=-3, -11, -19, -43, -67, -163$.

 We close this article by addressing \autoref{Q4} in the situation of \autoref{Br0}.
-The question becomes whether we can unconditionally lift the group $\displaystyle\prod_{v|p}A_0(X_{L_v})_{\nd}\{p\}=(\Z/p)^2$ to global zero-cycles.
+The question becomes whether we can unconditionally lift the group $\displaystyle\prod_{v|p}A_0(X_{L_v})_{\nd}\{p\}=\Z/p$ to global zero-cycles.
 We show that this question can be reduced to the corresponding one for the abelian surface $A=E\times E$, for which in \cite[Theorem 1.7]{Gazaki2022weak} we described sufficient conditions for elliptic curves with positive rank over $\Q$ that guarantee such a lifting.
 This allows us to find explicit examples of Kummer surfaces satisfying a nontrivial local-to-global principle, in the sense that global zero-cycles need to be constructed.
 This gives the first \textbf{unconditional evidence} for \autoref{localtoglobal1} for $K3$ surfaces.
 The following example is deduced by a case study carried out in the Appendix of \cite{Gazaki2022weak} written by A. Koutsianas. \begin{exmp} Consider the family of elliptic curves given by the Weierstrass equations $\{E_{n}:y^2=x^3-2+7n, n\in\Z\}$ and the prime $p=7$.
 Note that for each $n\in\Z$ the pair $(E_n,p)$ satisfies the assumptions of \autoref{Br0}.
-A SAGE computation shows that for about $87\%$ of elliptic curves with rank $1$ in the family $E_n$ with $n\in[-5000, 5000]$ the Kummer surface $X_n=\Kum(E_n\times E_n)$ satisfies unconditionally a local-to-global principle for zero-cycles of degree $0$ after extending to the appropriate degree $6$ extension of $\Q(\zeta_3)$. \end{exmp}
+A SAGE computation shows that for about $87\%$ of elliptic curves with rank $1$ in the family $E_n$ with $n\in[-5000, 5000]$ the Kummer surface $X_n=\Kum(E_n\times E_n)$ satisfies unconditionally a local-to-global principle for zero-cycles of degree $0$ after extending to the appropriate degree $6$ extension of $\Q(\zeta_3)$.
+Many more examples of this flavor have been recently constructed in \cite{Wills25}, where also a heuristic argument is given that explains the percentages that we get. \end{exmp}